Asian stocks gain after Wall St rebounds from inflation jolt - KESQ

 The Fed and central banks in Europe and Asia have raised rates by unusually wide margins this year to contain inflation that is at multi-decade highs.
 Traders worry they might tip the global economy into recession.

-On Wall Street, the S&P 500 rose to 3,669.91 on Thursday following a swing of five percentage points from its lowest point during the day.
+On Wall Street, the S&P 500 rose to 3,669.91 after a swing of five percentage points from its lowest point during the day.

 The Dow Jones Industrial Average rose 2.8% at 30,038.72.
 The Nasdaq composite climbed 2.2% at 10,649.15.

-Also Friday, China reported consumer inflation rose to a 29-month high of 2.8% in September from the previous month’s 2.5%.
-That was below the official ceiling of 3%, leaving Beijing room to stimulate weak economic growth.

-The U.S. government data on Thursday showed inflation is spreading more widely across the economy.
+The U.S. government data showed inflation is spreading more widely across the economy.
 One component that is closely followed by policy makers and investors accelerated to its hottest level in 40 years.

 The CPI was down from August’s 8.3% increase but not as much as expected.